 During the year, the People Committee met on two occasions.
-Their work has included:
+The Committee's work has included:

-- a review of the Agency performance indicators that relate to People. - an overview of the current workforce issues in the Agency and the workforce planning underway to address this. - receiving updates on Agency recruitment. - a review of the colleague engagement Pulse survey results.
+- A review of the Agency performance indicators that relate to People - An overview of the current workforce issues in the Agency and the workforce planning underway to address this - Receiving updates on Agency recruitment - A review of the colleague engagement Pulse survey results.